wavefrontHQ/docs/pages/doc/integrations_aws_overview.md

 1. Click **Create role**.
 1. Click the **AWS account** tile, and select the **Another AWS account** radio button.
 1. Enter the account information:
-   - **Account ID** - The identifier of the Wavefront account to which you want to grant access.
+   - **Account ID** - The identifier of the account to which you want to grant access.
-     To get the Wavefront account ID:
+     To get the account ID:
-      1. Navigate to your Wavefront cluster.
+      1. Navigate to your product cluster (`https://<example>.wavefront.com`).
       2. Click **Integrations** on the toolbar and click the **Amazon Web Services** integration tile.
       3. Click the **Setup** tab and click the **How to get Role ARN** link.
       4. Copy the **Account ID** displayed in the instructions.